Valik3201/learn-lingo/README.md

 - **TypeScript**: Static typing for enhanced code quality and developer productivity.
 - **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
 - **Firebase**: Backend services for authentication, database, and storage.

+## State Management with Zustand

+Learn Lingo uses Zustand for efficient and straightforward state management.
+Zustand provides a minimalistic API to create global state stores, making it easier to manage the state across the application.

+### Key Stores

+- **Auth Store (`useAuthStore.ts`):** Manages the authentication state, including user information and authentication status.
+- **Favorites Store (`useFavoritesStore.ts`):** Handles the state related to users’ favorite teachers or lessons.
+- **Teachers Store (`useTeachersStore.ts`):** Manages the list of available teachers, including filtering and sorting.

+### Why Zustand?

+Zustand is chosen for its simplicity and flexibility.
+It allows us to create easily maintainable state logic without the boilerplate often associated with other state management solutions.
+It also supports asynchronous actions and provides a clean API for interacting with the global state.

 ## Configuration